Doug Goehring has been North Dakota Agriculture Commissioner since 2009.

 Beyond his responsibilities to North Dakota’s agriculture industry and research, his portfolio as Commissioner includes oil and gas, water, trade, business development, tax equalization, and infrastructure.

 Commissioner Goehring attended Bismarck State College and is a licensed medical laboratory technician.

-Commissioner Goehring and wife Annette have six children and seven grandchildren.
+Commissioner Goehring and wife Annette have six children and 11 grandchildren.
 They attend Evangel Assembly of God in Bismarck.